cphdat2sem2017-Cos/Week08-TechnicalInfrastructure/presentation.md

  - git init
  - git add, commit
  - on github create new repo
- - git remote add origin <remote url> e.g. url to github repositoyr
+ - git remote add origin <remote url> e.g. url to github repository
  - git push -u <host><branch> eg. `git push -u origin master` -u is short for --set-upstream

 Hint: you can work with git locally without ever needing to push to remote (if you dont need to collaborate with others / or backup in cloud)

-###Small exercise done in pairs
+### Small exercise done in pairs
 - Person1 greates a new git repository in github
 - Then add the other person as collaborator
 - Then add a README.md file to the project